Medical error

 A medical error is a preventable adverse effect of care ("iatrogenesis"), whether or not it is evident or harmful to the patient.
-This might include an inaccurate or incomplete diagnosis or treatment of a disease, injury, syndrome, behavior, infection, or other ailment.
+This might include an inaccurate or incomplete diagnosis or treatment of a disease, injury, syndrome, behavior, infection, or other ailments.

+The incidence of medical errors varies depending on the setting.
+The World Health Organization has named adverse outcomes due to patient care that is unsafe as the 14th causes of disability and death in the world, with an estimated 1/300 people may be harmed by healthcare practices around the world.

 Definitions

-The word error in medicine is used as a label for nearly all of the clinical incidents that harm patients.
+A medical error occurs when a health-care provider chooses an inappropriate method of care or improperly executes an appropriate method of care.
 Medical errors are often described as human errors in healthcare.
-Whether the label is a medical error or human error, one definition used in medicine says that it occurs when a healthcare provider chooses an inappropriate method of care, improperly executes an appropriate method of care, or reads the wrong CT scan.
-It has been said that the definition should be the subject of more debate.
-For instance, studies of hand hygiene compliance of physicians in an ICU show that compliance varied from 19% to 85%.
-The deaths that result from infections caught as a result of treatment providers improperly executing an appropriate method of care by not complying with known safety standards for hand hygiene are difficult to regard as innocent accidents or mistakes.

-There are many types of medical error, from minor to major, and causality is often poorly determined.
+There are many types of medical error, from minor to major, and causality understanding and assessing if the likelihood that the specific event or factor was responsible for the negative outcome, is often poorly determined.

 There are many taxonomies for classifying medical errors.

 Definitions of diagnostic error

-There is no single definition of diagnostic error, reflecting in part the dual nature of the word diagnosis, which is both a noun (the name of the assigned disease; diagnosis is a label) and a verb (the act of arriving at a diagnosis; diagnosis is a process).
+Defining diagnostic error is important for measuring its frequency, identifying its causes, and implementing strategies to reduce harm and these steps that are essential for improving patient safety.
+The complexity of diagnosis as both a process and an outcome has led to multiple, overlapping definitions and there is no single definition of diagnostic error.
+One challenge is reflected in part the dual nature of the word diagnosis, which is both a noun (the name of the assigned disease; diagnosis is a label) and a verb (the act of arriving at a diagnosis; diagnosis is a process).
 At the present time, there are at least 4 definitions of diagnostic error in active use:

-Graber et al. defined diagnostic error as a diagnosis that is wrong, egregiously delayed, or missed altogether.
-This is a 'label' definition, and can only be applied in retrospect, using some gold standard (for example, autopsy findings or a definitive laboratory test) to confirm the correct diagnosis.
+Diagnostic error has been defined as a diagnosis that is wrong, egregiously delayed, or missed altogether.
+This is a "label" definition, and can only be applied in retrospect, using some gold standard (for example, autopsy findings or a definitive laboratory test) to confirm the correct diagnosis.
 Many diagnostic errors fit several of these criteria; the categories overlap.

-There are two process-related definitions: Schiff et al. defined diagnostic error as any breakdown in the diagnostic process, including both errors of omission and errors of commission.
-Similarly, Singh et al. defined diagnostic error as a 'missed opportunity' in the diagnostic process, based on retrospective review.
+Diagnostic error has also be defined using process-related definitions: Schiff et al. defined diagnostic error as any breakdown in the diagnostic process, including both errors of omission and errors of commission.
+Similarly, Singh et al. defined diagnostic error as a "missed opportunity" in the diagnostic process, based on retrospective review.

 In its landmark report, Improving Diagnosis in Health Care, The National Academy of Medicine proposed a new, hybrid definition that includes both label- and process-related aspects: "A diagnostic error is failure to establish an accurate and timely explanation of the patient's health problem(s) or to communicate that explanation to the patient."
 This is the only definition that specifically includes the patient in the definition wording.